 Jan Hathorn begins her 10th year as the Director of Athletics at Washington and Lee University during the 2016-17 school year.
 She is just the seventh Athletics Director in school history.

-Under Hathorn's direction, the Generals have won nearly 70 percent of their athletic contests and 45 conference championships.
-Additionally, W&L has been awarded the Dan Wooldridge Champions Cup as the top overall athletic program in the Old Dominion Athletic Conference following all seven of her years as athletic director.
+Under Hathorn's direction, the Generals have won better than 60 percent of their athletic contests and 63 conference championships.
+Additionally, W&L has been awarded the Dan Wooldridge Champions Cup as the top overall athletic program in the Old Dominion Athletic Conference following all nine of her years as athletic director.

-During her time, Hathorn has also fostered tremendous academic success by student-athletes as evidenced by 263 students earning scholar-athlete status during the 2013-14 school year.
-Ten students have also been awarded the prestigious NCAA Postgraduate Scholarship on her watch, while countless others have been named to a variety of Academic All-America teams.
+During her time as Director of Athletics, Hathorn has also fostered tremendous academic success by student-athletes as evidenced by 262 students earning scholar-athlete status during the 2015-16 school year.
+A total of 12 students have also been awarded the prestigious NCAA Postgraduate Scholarship on her watch, while countless others have been named to a variety of Academic All-America teams.

 Hathorn began her appointment as no stranger to W&L, having served as the women's lacrosse coach for 19 seasons and as the women's soccer coach for 14 seasons.
 She had also been an assistant athletic director and the University's Director of Physical Education since 2002.

 Hathorn arrived at W&L in the fall of 1987 and was charged with beginning the school's women's soccer and lacrosse programs.
 She guided the soccer team to a 129-88-9 (.591) record from 1987-2000 and was named the ODAC Coach of the Year twice.